PortNumber53/agent-thing/deploy/README.md

 2. Run `go test ./...`
 3. Build the Go backend binary to `build/bin/agent-thing`
 4. Build the frontend with `npm ci && npm run build`
-5. Assemble release assets under `build/release` with the frontend files in `public/`
+5. Assemble release assets under `build/release` with the frontend files in `public/` and include the root `Dockerfile`
 6. Rsync the release to `pinky`, rotate `/var/www/vhosts/agent-thing/<timestamp>` directories, update the `current` symlink, and restart `agent-thing.service`
 7. Verify the deployment by hitting `https://agent.dev.portnumber53.com/health`